I'm binding a handler to the keyup event of all input,textareas in a document

 $(document).on('keyup','input,textarea',$.debounce(600, editor.handleGlobalChange));

 I don't want the handler to fire on a specific input field.
-So I want to unbind the keyup event.
+So I want to unbind the keyup event:

 $('#afield').off('keyup');

 However this does not unbind the keyup event, the handler is still called.
+I assume this is because there is no keyup event bound to the $('#afield')

-I assume this is because there is no keyup event bound to the $('#afield') element, the event is just bubbling up to the $(document) where the actual handler is bound.
+element, the event is just bubbling up to the $(document)

 So to stop it triggering I can do the following: